Madurai: Transport

 The National Highways NH 7, NH 45B, NH 208 and NH 49 pass through Madurai.
 The state highways passing through the city are SH-32, SH-33 and SH-72, which connect various parts of Madurai district.
 Madurai is one of the seven circles of the Tamil Nadu State Highway network.
-Madurai is the headquarters of the Tamil Nadu State Transport Corporation (Madurai) and provides local and inter city bus transport across seven districts namely Madurai, Dindigul, Theni, and Virudhunagar.
-Madurai has four major bus stands, namely, Mattuthavani Integrated Bus Terminus (MIBT), Arappalayam, Palanganatham and Periyar Bus stand.
-There are 12,754 registered three-wheeled vehicle called auto rickshaws which are commercially available for renting within the city.
+Madurai is the headquarters of the Tamil Nadu State Transport Corporation (Madurai) and provides local and inter city bus transport across four districts namely Madurai, Dindigul, Theni, and Virudhunagar.
+Madurai has four major bus stands, namely, M.G.
+Ramachandran Mattuthavani Integrated Bus Terminus (MGRMBS), Arappalayam bus Terminus, Palanganatham and Periyar Bus stand.
+There are 12,754 registered three-wheeled vehicles i.e., auto rickshaws which are commercially available for renting within the city.
 Over the government operated city buses that are used for public transport, there are 236 registered private mini-buses that support local transportation.

 Madurai Junction is an important railway junction in southern Tamil Nadu and constitutes a separate division of the Southern Railway zone.
-There are direct trains from Madurai connecting the important cities in Tamil Nadu like Chennai, Coimbatore, Kanyakumari, Tiruchirappalli, Tirunelveli, Karaikudi, Mayiladuthurai, Rameswaram, Thanjavur and Virudhachalam.
+There are direct trains from Madurai connecting the important cities in Tamil Nadu like Chennai, Coimbatore, Kanyakumari, Tiruchirappalli, Tirunelveli, Karaikudi, Mayiladuthurai, Rameswaram, Thanjavur, Tiruttani, Tirupathi and Virudhachalam.
+Madurai has rail connectivity with most important cities and towns in India.
 Madurai has rail connectivity with important cities and towns in India.
 The state government has announced the Madurai Monorail in 2011; as of 2020, it remains in planning stages.

 Madurai International Airport, first used by the Royal Air Force in World War II in 1942., is located 12 kilometers from the city.
 The airport was declared a customs airport in 2012 allowing limited number of international flights.
 It offers domestic flights to some cities in India and international services to Colombo, Dubai and for Singapore on a daily basis started by Air India Express since February 2018.
 The carriers operating from the airport are Air India, Air India Express, SpiceJet, IndiGo and SriLankan Airlines.
 The airport handled 842,300 passengers between April 2015 and March 2016.